-The letter, which was first reported by Curbed, was signed by the contemporary artist Xaviera Simmons; the landscape architect and MacArthur fellow Kate Orff; and V. Mitch McEwen, an assistant professor of architecture at Princeton University, who is among eight of the 10 architects in an upcoming exhibition at MoMA- "Reconstructions: Architecture and Blackness in America"- that is slated to open Feb.
+The letter was signed by contemporary artist Xaviera Simmons; the landscape architect and MacArthur fellow Kate Orff; and V. Mitch McEwen, an assistant professor of architecture at Princeton University, who is among eight of the 10 architects in an upcoming exhibition at MoMA - "Reconstructions: Architecture and Blackness in America" - that is slated to open Feb.
 20.